Toilet Outhouse: An Outdoor Bathroom

 I was entering the second grade when we moved out to a tiny country logging community and not surprisingly the old toilet outhouse was definitely the largest culture shock waiting there for me.
 We not only had them at home but they were also at our elementary school too.

+The concept is simple, dig a hole in the ground, shove a little pre-built wood house over the top of the hole, and voila you have an outhouse.
 The toilet seat section was usually just a hole cut through a board so that it was situated directly over the pre-dug hole in the ground.
-That is where you sat and prayed that nothing came up from the hole while you were hovering over it.
+Some larger units had 2 holds which generally included a large and a small one so that all members of the family could sit without fear of falling in.
+This was where you sat and prayed that nothing came up from the hole while you were hovering over it.

 Yep, talk about a scary creepy bathroom to visit the old country outhouse was it.
 It turned everyday into an adventure and especially in the evening when you had to saunter on out just before bedtime.
 It would just be starting to get dark and those shadows in the trees looked pretty darn frightening.